 We chose Bowery Hybrid as our best cooling mattress because its 1” gel foam memory topper and 2” comfort foam layer with open cell technology combine to create an amazingly cool sleeping experience.
 But the Bowery Hybrid truly excels across the board.

-It scored high in everything from spine alignment to motion transfer in our in-house testing facility.
+Bowery Hybrid scored high in everything from spine alignment to motion transfer.
 This means this low-priced mattress is great for couples, and can accommodate side sleepers.
-On top of that, it is one of the most affordable mattresses out there because everything is made in house.
-Because Brooklyn Bowery eliminates the middle men, you are able to get all of the luxury and support of gel memory foam and pocket coils without breaking the bank.
+And because Brooklyn Bowery eliminates the middleman, you are able to get all of the luxury and support of gel memory foam and pocket coils without breaking the bank.

 If you’re looking for a durable, firm mattress, look no further than the Titan by Brooklyn Bedding.
 This mattress was designed specifically with plus-sized sleepers in mind, but it has a plethora of features that can help sleepers of all sizes get the quality rest they need.

 The Titan mattress uses a unique innerspring and foam design to provide optimal support.
 In addition to great support, this mattress received high scores for both responsiveness and spine alignment in our in-house testing.
 It is designed to provide extra lift and durability, avoiding sag and keeping edge support strong for longer than most mattresses.

 Brooklyn Bedding offers a 100-night trial, 10-year warranty, and free returns and shipping on their Titan model.

 It’s perfect for me and my dogs!
 It doesn’t feel too hard but it won’t sink down on you either.”Michelle H.